 Email Marketing Strategy Definition

-Simply speaking, email marketing strategy is any procedure, device or method that a promoter creates and follows in order to achieve their email marketing goals.
+Simply speaking, an email marketing strategy is any procedure, device, or method that a promoter creates and follows in order to achieve their email marketing goals.
 This covers a wide variety of methods used by marketers in order to generate additional sales and revenue, all via email.
-This is a very popular technique used by a number of companies and individuals, ranging from multi-million dollar organizations such as Amazon, to solo entrepreneurs.
+This is a very popular technique used by a number of companies and individuals, ranging from multi-million dollar organizations such as Amazon to solo entrepreneurs.

 Whilst this may sound pretty technical, it is actually pretty simple.
 A marketer will simply identify what he or she wants to gain from their email marketing campaign and design a strategy to get them there.